 The topics of "Environment" and "Supply chain" were identified as material topics only for our manufacturing sites (Wolford AG Bregenz [AT] and Wolford proizvodnja in trgovina d.o.o.
-Murska

-Sobota [SI]).
+Murska Sobota [SI]).
 This is due to the fact that the energy consumption and potential for emissions that are harmful to the climate are comparatively low there, which is why they are not taken into account in the external reporting.
 The indicators disclosed for these topics therefore refer exclusively to the manufacturing sites.
-(2-2)

-This report is oriented to Wolford's value chain and addresses all stakeholders: employees, of the Wolford Group, customers, partners/suppliers, NGOs, shareholders and the general public.
+(2-2) This report is oriented to Wolford's value chain and addresses all stakeholders: employees, of the Wolford Group, customers, partners/suppliers, NGOs, shareholders and the general public.

 The Wolford AG Sustainability Report was compiled on the basis of the international Global Reporting Initiative (GRI) standards.
-In the past financial year, there were restatements of information.
-The disclosure according to the EU Taxonomy (2021) was added to the requirements.
-(2-4) Wolford is reporting in accordance with the GRI Standards for the period January 1, 2022, through December 31, 2022.
-You will find a detailed GRI index in the Annex (page 066).
+Wolford is reporting in accordance with the GRI Standards for the period January 1, 2023, through December 31, 2023.
+You will find a detailed GRI index in the Annex (page 052).
 Reports are issued annually.
 The numbers in parentheses refer to the relevant disclosures in accordance with GRI requirements.
 (2-3) The content of this sustainability report has not been externally reviewed.
 (2-5)

-For the sake of readability all genderspecific formulations are to be understood as neutral.
+For the sake of readability all gender specific formulations are to be understood as neutral.
 Feminine, male as well as genderqueer people are addressed equally.